BenMan95/MTGA-Code-Fetcher/README.md

-# The Entity
-My personal Discord bot
+# MTGA Code Fetcher Bot

-Currently, its only purpose is to scrape https://draftsim.com/mtg-arena-codes/ for the most recent Arena codes and remind me about them in Discord.
+A bot to fetch MTG Arena codes and post them in Discord.
+The most recent Arena codes are scraped from https://draftsim.com/mtg-arena-codes/ and then posted in Discord.